ppkantorski/Ultrahand-Overlay/README.md

 ```
 You can add your own sections and commands to customize the actions performed by Ultrahand.

-Note: The paths specified in the commands should be relative to the SD card root directory and should start with /.
+Note: The paths specified in the commands should be relative to the SD card root directory and should end with /.

 ## Command Reference